UgljesaJovina/learning-cpp/4. Functions, classes and templates/README.md

 Notice how `b` and `&c` are the same, as well as `*b` and `c`;

-Passing references and pointers like this can be dangerous due to the `side effects` of changing data outside their scope; This is why we have the `const` keyword; If we look at the function definition for something like `strlen`, a function that returns the length of a string passed to it, we can see that the parameter is of type `const char *__s`; This means that the poiner is readonly => `*__s = 'a'` is not allowed and will not compile; The same can be applied to references; We will also see this with the `copy constructor` in `classes`;
+Passing references and pointers like this can be dangerous due to the `side effects` of changing data outside their scope; This is why we have the `const` keyword; If we look at the function definition for something like `strlen`, a function that returns the length of a string passed to it, we can see that the parameter type is `const char *__s`; This means that the pointer is read-only => `*__s = 'a'` is not allowed and will not compile; The same can be applied to references; We will also see this with the `copy constructor` in `classes`;

 ### Default parameter values